 ERP implementation failure can result from various factors, including poor software fit, insufficient team resources, lack of leadership commitment, lack of accountability and investment in change management, insufficient data cleansing, insistence on making the new system look like the legacy system, and lack of testing.
 Addressing these factors requires a concerted effort from the organization’s leadership and implementation team to prioritize planning, resources, and communication.

-Furthermore, it is crucial to have skilled developers to ensure a successful ERP implementation.
+Furthermore, it is crucial to hire skilled ERP developers to ensure a successful ERP implementation.
 Experienced developers possess the expertise to configure and customize the ERP system to meet the organization’s business needs.
 They can also provide guidance and support during the implementation process to ensure the system operates effectively and efficiently.